Anja Andersen

-Anja Jul Andersen (born 15 February 1969 in Odense, Denmark) is a former Danish team handball player and current coach.
+Anja Jul Andersen (born 15 February 1969 in Odense, Denmark) is a Danish former team handball player and current coach.
 She is an Olympic champion, World champion and two times European champion.
 In 1997, she was named IHF World Player of the Year.
 She is widely regarded as one of the best female handball players of all time.

+She was admitted to the Danish Sports Hall of Fame in 2007.
+She was inducted into the EHF Hall of Fame in 2024.

 Career

 Anja Andersen is known for her skills as an offensive player, as well as her strong temper and courage to make dramatic scenes and daring tricks during a match.
 She was an important part of the renaissance in Danish handball during the 1990s.
 Her temper and impressive skills afforded everybody an opinion and after the first gold medal at the European championship in 1994 the national team affectionately earned the nickname "the iron ladies" and status of national sports heroes.

 Although the national handball team of the 1990s had many profiles it is undisputed that Andersen was the most prolific and controversial.
 Although nobody questioned her skills, her temper, causing numerous expulsions from high-profile matches, was an issue of some debate.
-During the 1996 Summer Olympics the Danish coach, Ulrik Wilbek, briefly banned her from the team due to disputes of her playing style and behavior on the floor.
+During the 1996 Summer Olympics, the Danish coach, Ulrik Wilbek, briefly banned her from the team due to disputes of her playing style and behavior on the floor.

 She has played 133 matches for the Danish national handball team for women and has scored 725 goals.
+This makes her the third most scoring player ever for the Danish national team, behind Camilla Andersen and Janne Kolling, who were part of the same 'iron ladies' team.

 It was also Andersen who introduced handball to true showmanship.
-Greatly influenced by basketball and notably the Harlem Globetrotters she invented a playing style aimed at the audience rather than the opposing team.
-After her retirement as an active player she organized a "dream team" of the best female handball players in 2000 and 2001 which played a selected Danish team.
-The "dream team" matches were a success but they stopped when Andersen could no longer play actively herself.
+Greatly influenced by basketball and notably the Harlem Globetrotters, she invented a playing style aimed at the audience rather than the opposing team.
+After her retirement as an active player, she organized a "dream team" of the best female handball players in 2000 and 2001 which played a selected Danish team.
+The "dream team" matches were a success, but they stopped when Andersen could no longer play actively herself.

 Because of a heart defect, Andersen stopped her player career in 1999.